-Certified Phlebotomy Technician: Job Description and Certification Requirements
+Certified Phlebotomy Technician: Job Description & Certification Requirements

-Phlebotomists work with patients in hospitals, blood banks and other medical set-ups.
+More commonly known as phlebotomists, certified phlebotomy technicians work with patients in hospitals, blood banks and other medical set-ups.
 They are responsible for drawing blood for a variety of reasons, including lab testing and blood donation.
 To obtain the required Certified Phlebotomy Technician (CPT) credentials, individuals must qualify for and pass an exam given by a nationally recognized CPT certification board.
+Phlebotomists play an important role in the healthcare system, and phlebotomy is a career with a faster than average growth expectancy.

 There are many different career paths that a Certified Phlebotomy Technician (CPT) might choose to take.
 According to Payscale.com, these career paths include jobs as Certified Nursing Assistants (CNA), Certified Medical Assistants (CMA), Licensed Practice Nurses (LPN) and Licensed Vocational Nurses (LVN).
 The reason for this is that there are many routes to qualifying for the CPT exam and many medical training programs that include proper training in phlebotomy.